VariantSync/Vatras/src/Relations/Semantic.lagda.md

       e₁ , e₂≚e₁ = L₂→L₁ e₂
    in e₁ , ≅-trans e₃≚e₂ e₂≚e₁ -- This proof is highly similar to ≅-trans itself.
 Maybe we could indeed reuse here.
 ```

+TODO: Prove that `_is-variant-equivalent-to` is an equivalence relation.